boost-ext/di/doc/tutorial.md

 );
 ```

-What if I want to change `gui_view` to be a different instance per each request.
+What if I want to change `gui_view` to be a different instance per each request?
 Let's change the scope to [unique] then.

 ```cpp
 const auto injector = di::make_injector(